 Childhood Attachment and its Importance in Adult Life

 Healthy attachment as infants is fundamental for children to become healthy adults psychologically.
-Otherwise it can manifest as shortcomings in their relationships
+Learn more about childhood attachment here.

-Childhood attachment is the emotional and behavioral bond that’s established in the early stages of human life, which can determine future relationships.
+Childhood attachment is the emotional and behavioral bond that’s established in the early stages of human life, which can have an effect on future relationships.

 If parents don’t think about their children or pull away from them – creating a dysfunctional relationship – their children will be less likely to be secure in their future relationships.

-Safety in the first years of life is very important to be able to build healthy relationships and not wind up with emotional dependency, so it’s something to be cared for.
+Safety and security in the first years of life are very important to be able to build healthy relationships and not wind up with emotional dependency.
+So, it’s something to be cared for.

 When children suffer from separation from their parents in the early period of attachment, for example, they may focus on that.